 While there is a good understanding of the threat within central government, this understanding diminishes the further away organisations are from the centre.
 The NAO has, in the past, posited that NHS and local government organisations have a more varied but limited understanding of the threat and do not understand what would represent an appropriate level of threat protection.

 We look at how public sector organisations tasked with providing rapid response are deterring and preventing the most serious cyber security challenges, and how public sector organisations are developing partnerships to share intelligence and fortify defences.

 Presenting Cyber Risk to Senior Leadership

-Studies show that cyber risk is poorly understood at the senior leadership level.
-Too often the information presented is technical in nature, introduces concepts that those in senior management may not be familiar with, or is just presented in a format which is incompatible with their requirements.
-This session will inform you on how best to present on cyber security risk at board level, giving you confidence that your requirements will be understood and acted upon.
+Cyber risk is often poorly understood at senior leadership level, and the imperative to secure is all too often thought of as an IT issue rather than a strategic risk management issue.
+This session will walk you through how best to present on cyber security risk at the board level, giving you confidence that your requirements will be understood and acted upon.

 Questions To The Panel Of Speakers

 Morning Networking and Refreshments Served in the Exhibition Area

 Training a New Generation of Cyber Security Experts

 Department for Culture, Media and Sport (DCMS) (invited)